 VITAMIN E

-Studies show that the combination of Vitamin C and E provides advanced protection from UV damage, especially when combined with a broadband sunscreen.
-We like to apply these vitamins in the form of serum prior to applying sunscreen.
-Read our article here about one of the best Vitamin C Serums on the market that really works.
+Studies show that the combination of Vitamins C and E provides advanced protection from UV damage, especially when they’re further combined with a broad-spectrum sunscreen.
+We like to apply these vitamins via serums prior to applying sunscreen.
+Learn more about these serums in our guide to The Best Vitamin C Serums.

 GREEN TEA